Woodstock Villa

-Woodstock Villa is a 2008 Indian Hindi-language mystery thriller film directed by Hansal Mehta and produced by Sanjay Gupta and Ekta Kapoor.
-It features newcomers Sikandar Kher, Neha Oberoi and Arbaaz Khan in the primary roles while Shakti Kapoor, Gulshan Grover and Sachin Khedekar essay other significant roles.
+Woodstock Villa is a 2008 Indian Hindi-language neo-noir mystery thriller film directed by Hansal Mehta and jointly produced by Sanjay Gupta and Ekta Kapoor.
+Loosely based on the 2000 Japanese film Chaos, it features Sikandar Kher and Neha Oberoi in their debut roles alongside Arbaaz Khan, Shakti Kapoor, Gulshan Grover and Sachin Khedekar.
+Sanjay Dutt makes a guest appearance in a song sequence.
 The soundtrack was composed by Anu Malik.
 It was filmed in Mumbai and Mauritius.
+The film follows an unemployed man who helps a woman plot her own abduction in order to test her husband's love and dedication towards her.

-The film, which was released in India on 30 May 2008, had a poor box office opening but earned mostly positive reviews.
-Sanjay Dutt has a cameo appearance.
-The movie is loosely based on the 2000 Japanese thriller Chaos.
+The film, released in India on 30 May 2008, underperformed at the box office.
+Kher's performance received praise, while the song placement was criticized.

 Plot

-Zara Kampani (Neha Oberoi) meets Sameer (Sikandar Kher) in a pub and lands in his flat asking him to kidnap her so that she can test her husband, Jatin's (Arbaaz Khan) love.
+Zara Kampani (Neha Oberoi) meets Sameer (Sikandar Kher) in a pub and lands in his flat, asking him to kidnap her so that she can test her husband, Jatin's (Arbaaz Khan) love.
 Sameer can't refuse because he is in desperate need of money.
 He hasn't paid his rent for months and has to return a huge sum of money to a relative (Gulshan Grover).

 Zara takes Sameer to Woodstock Villa, the location of the kidnapping.
-Sameer orders Jatin to hand over 5 million to him.
+Sameer orders Jatin to hand over 5 million dollars to him.
 After returning, Sameer discovers Zara is dead.
 An anonymous caller then threatens that he has only 30 minutes to bury the body and clear up all the evidence.
 He disposes of her body in a forest and returns.

 To be on the safe side, he goes to Bangalore.
 Sameer sees Zara's video on television and heads back to find the truth.
-He finds Zara and convinces her to tell him the truth.
+He finds Zara, and he convinces her to tell him the truth.
 Zara reveals that she and Jatin truly loved each other.
-Once in a fight, Jatin's real wife, Zara, accidentally died and as her and Zara's faces were quite similar, she played the role of Zara.
+Once in a fight, Jatin's real wife, Zara, accidentally died, and as her and Zara's faces were quite similar, she played the role of Zara.
 The kidnapping plan was hatched by Jatin and his girlfriend to get out of this murder and trap somebody else.
-Sameer calls Jatin to Woodstock Villa with the money and he pays his rent and loan.
+Sameer calls Jatin to Woodstock Villa with the money, and he pays his rent and loan.

 He goes to the airport while Jatin gets caught by the police.
 Jatin tells the police that he was not the only one to commit the crime.
-Sameer gives a bag to Zara but there is no money inside that bag; he had taken the real bag of money.
+Sameer gives a bag to Zara, but there is no money inside that bag; he had taken the real bag of money.
 The ball was in Zara's court.
 If she boarded the plane, Sameer would have trusted her.
 She decided to cheat Sameer and got cheated herself.
 Sameer's flight takes off while Jatin's partner gets arrested.